Ashik55/compound-ios/README.md

 ## License

 SPDX-License-Identifier: AGPL-3.0-only.
-Please see [LICENSE](LICENSE) in the repository root for full details.
+Please see [LICENSE](LICENSE) in the repository root for full details. mod by aashiq